tiayyba/CYT180_Lab5/index.md

 - **Checkpoint C — Device B Adjustments & Comparison (≤ 30 seconds)**
   - Results for IOC and failure filtering on Device B
   - Brief explanation of what you changed in code
-  - One meaningful difference between Devices A and B
 - **Checkpoint D — Cross‑Host Comparison & SOC Summary (≤ 30 seconds)**
   - Speak a short, verbal SOC summary that includes:
     - One clear difference between Device A and Device B